pejuko/math_metadata_lookup/README.md

 * article id is unknown
   * **:title** String
   * **:authors** Array of strings
+  * **:year**

 Returns instance of class Result.

 #Lookup#author( hash )

+Search for authors "name forms".

 Hash arguments are:

 * **:name** String.
 Author name.

+Returns instance of class Result.

+#Lookup#heuristic( hash )

+Returns only one best match from each site where similarity is higher then threshold.
+It runs article searh with first two words from title and only surnames from author names.
+The result of search is sorted by similarity and articles with similarity less then threshold are deleted.
+Similarity is count as weighted average from title, authors and year using Levenshtein distance method.
+The Levenshtein distance function is run on full given title and full given names.

+Hash arguments are:

+* **:title**   String
+* **:author**  Array of strings
+* **:year**    String
+* **:threshold** Float.
+Range: 0.0...1.0.
+Default: 0.6

+Returns instance of class Result.

+#Lookup#reference( hash )

+Parse reference string and run heuristic.

+Hash arguments are:

+* **:reference**   String
+* **:threshold**   Float.
+Range: 0.0...1.0.
+Default: 0.6

 Returns instance of class Result.